 - In the case of – but not limited to – the courses listed with asterisks (*) below, the department requires students to take an alternate, more advanced course in the same distributional area as the class they are waiving.

 Course Waiver Procedure

 - Contact the designated faculty member for the class you wish to waive (see list below) and send the faculty member a list of comparable courses that you have previously taken elsewhere.
-Please include course syllabi, copies of your official transcripts that demonstrate that you passed those courses, and relevant work samples as pdf documents (i.e. papers, exams).
-Assemble all this in one PDF document with your name in the filename.
+Please include course syllabi, copies of your official transcripts that demonstrate that you passed those courses, and relevant work samples (i.e. papers, exams).
+Assemble all of this material into one PDF document with your name in the file name.

 - Discuss with the instructor whether or not he/she requires that you take a course in the same area as the waived course; if so, discuss other possible GSD or external courses as alternatives.
-See asterisk courses below.
+See courses listed with asterisks (*) below.

-- Once you have completed steps 1-3, download the Course Waiver Form available in your my.Harvard “My Documents” menu.
-Fill out the form along with a copy of the instructor’s email from Step 2.
-If you were required to take an alternate course in the same content area, please fill out the form and provide a copy of your GSD transcript showing that you passed the alternate course.
-Have your instructor sign the waiver and submit it to Student Services in room 422.
+- Once you have completed steps 1-3, download the Course Waiver Form available in the “My Documents” section of your my.Harvard profile.
+Fill out the form and have the instructor sign it.
+If you were required to take an alternate course in the same content area, please include that information in the form and provide a copy of your GSD transcript showing that you passed the alternate course.
+After your instructor has signed the waiver, send the waiver and the instructor’s email from Step 2 to email@example.com or place a hard copy of these documents in the Student Services document dropbox outside of Gund 422.

 2018-2019: Course waivers must be signed by the following faculty: